 As an artist she subverts and challenges the traditional application of printmaking by experimenting with a range of artistic mediums which intersect at painting, photography, print, drawing, collage, video, sculpture and installation using the photographic image and mark making as a recurring element.
 Exploring experimental forms of print in combination with analog techniques creating a juxtaposition between surfaces and the image.
 The application of layering in her work is to display the complexity that makes up the present as a marker of the simultaneous.
 With these techniques Franca wants to challenge ideas of digital materiality, painting and the reproductive image.

-Mandy obtained her MA in Print at the Royal College of Art in London, UK (2020).
+Mandy obtained her MA in Print at the Royal College of Art in London, UK (2020), and wrote her dissertation on ‘The impact of the digital realm on identity, the influence of migration and the artefacts of our time’.
 She completed her BA in Fashion at the Willem de Kooning Academy in Rotterdam, the Netherlands (2016), and she has a degree in Media Design from the Graphic Lyceum in Rotterdam, the Netherlands (2009).